Dreadnoughtus: Controversy over the mass/weight

 A formal re-evaluation of the animal's weight was published in June 2015.
 In it, a research team led by Karl T. Bates compared the simple scaling equation results with results found using a volume-based digital model with various amounts of soft tissue and "empty space" for the respiratory system.
 They found that any model using the scale-based weight estimate would have meant the animal had an impossible amount of bulk (fat, skin, muscle, etc.) layered onto its skeleton.
 They compared their D. schrani volumetric model to those of other sauropods with more complete skeletons and better understood mass estimates to conclude that the D. schrani type specimen must have weighed in the range of 22.1–38.2 t.
 Ullmann and Lacovara disputes the methods used by Bates et al., arguing that the new study treats Dreadnoughtus as an exception to well-established mass estimate methods proven on living animals, and that the limb bones would be unnecessarily large if the new mass estimates were correct.
 In 2019, considering the argument of Ullmann and Lacovara (2016), Gregory S. Paul moderated his mass estimate of Dreadnoughtus type specimen at 31 MT, slightly higher than his previous estimation; he even noted that the holotype may have been heavier a tonne or so.
-In 2020, two studies estimated the mass of Dreadnoughtus much higher at 48 and 49 MT.
+In 2017 Campione introduced a modified scaling equation that revised downwards its estimates relative to their original equation, now largely aligning with volumetric estimates.
+Following this equation the holotype of Dreadnoughtus was now estimated at 48 MT which still proved considerably higher than estimate produced through volumetric models.
+Campione suggest this discrepancy could be explained by previously unrecognized effects of posture and gait in the scaling relationship between limb bone circumference and body mass when dealing with animals this large or alternatively, ontogeny, since the holotype of Dreadnoughtus was immature and their scaling equations assume maturity.
+As shown by Brassey et al. (2015) in an immature Stegosaurus, both approaches can be reconciled by applying an ontogenetic correction to the scaling equation.